-This is the construction manual for the 4-Digit Numitron Clock with DA-2000 tubes, based around the ESP8266, using an Wemos-D1 mini R2.
+This is the construction manual for the 6-Digit Numitron Clock with DA-2000 or IV-13 tubes, based around the ESP8266, using an Wemos-D1 mini R2.
 It covers how to build the clock shown above.

 If you want to have the user operating manual, please find the appropriate version matching the firmware you are using (the clock will tell you on startup, and it should be marked on the packing slip you received) at: